mikeekert/Weekend4-ImageGallery/README.md

 ## Pro Mode

 Use Angular's `$http` service to store your data on the server instead of the client.
+Try and deploy your site to Heroku.
+This is new, follow [this guide](https://docs.google.com/document/d/1Fz9O6Zv86eM-NARZwQKgVsX_5WNFYMop3TzI9g7LaWc/edit?usp=sharing) for some tips.